CNES/S1Tiling/docs/developers.rst

 -----------

-Given :ref:`pipeline descriptions <dev_pipeline>`, a requested S2 tile and its intersecting S1 images, S1 Tiling builds a set of dependant :std:doc:`Dask tasks
-<graphs>`.
-Each task corresponds to an actual pipeline which will transform a
-given image into another named image product.
+Given :ref:`pipeline descriptions <dev_pipeline>`, a requested S2 tile and its intersecting S1 images, S1 Tiling builds a set of dependant :external:doc:`Dask tasks <graphs>`.
+Each task corresponds to an actual pipeline which will transform a given image into another named image product.

 .. _dev_processings: